emanodame/flights-service/README.md

 **SchedulesService.java**: Retrieves Schedules from endpoint.

-**AirportGraphService.java**: Constructs a Graph representation of Airports.
+**AirportGraphService.java**: Constructs a Directed Graph representation of Airports.
 This may be overkill for this usecase but it makes finding direct and interconnecting airports very simple.

 **FlightsService.java**: Main service which FlightController calls to get all flights.